 Since 1927, families have flocked to Summit Ski Area, the first and oldest ski area in the Pacific Northwest.
 There’s no daycare, and the essentials are fairly bare — but it’s a cheap place to snowboard, tube or ski — or just build a snowman.
 Kids five and under ski free here, and the bunny hill here is nice and long, so it’s a good place to just practice, practice, practice with your preschooler or big kid.

-Where to Ski with Kids in Central Oregon
+Where to Ski with Kids near Bend

-Near: Crescent Lake and Oakridge
+Near: Crescent Lake and Oakridge, Oregon

-If you’re seeking an alternative to the often-crowded and very popular resorts on Hood and Bachelor, you may be happy here.
+If you’re seeking an affordable alternative to the often-crowded and very popular resorts on Hood and Bachelor, you may be happy here.
 This resort offers ski lessons for ages 4 and up, and snowboard lessons for ages 8 and up.
 No daycare, so it’s best if they’re ready to hop on those skis or the snowboard.
 Tubing and nordic skiing are available for those who want an alternative to the ski/snowboard runs.
 Or enjoy the 20 km of groomed snowshoe trails.

-Ski in Eastern Oregon
+Ski with Kids in Eastern Oregon

 Near: 22 miles east of Easton, Oregon.